Putting off the details, EU ministers aim for political deal on closing bad banks

 "It is key from our side that especially in the transition period, when the fund does not have enough money, it has a credible backstop," ECB's Asmussen said.

-Most ministers agree such last resort help for the Single Resolution Fund should come directly from the euro zone bailout fund ESM [ID:nL6N0JO3A2], with no involvement of governments, some of which them might not have the money to help.
+Most ministers agree such last resort help for the Single Resolution Fund should come directly from the euro zone bailout fund ESM, with no involvement of governments, some of which them might not have the money to help.

 But Germany opposes the idea, insisting that each government should backstop any expenses related to its banks, and, if needed, borrow from the ESM like the Spanish government did to recapitalise its banks, accepting all the loan conditions.